• Skip to primary navigation

 • Login

-We wrote this tax guide for couples to help you determine whether you need to include your partner’s information on your next tax return.
-Read on to learn more about the obligations you have this year…
+This tax guide for couples helps you determine whether you need to include your partner’s information on your next tax return.
+Read on to learn what you should tell the ATO this year…

 Tax Guide for Couples